jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

 the test passes

-I started with a list that had 4 things, added something using the append_ method, then confirmed what I added is now part of the list
+I started with a list_ that had 4 things, added something using the append_ :ref:`method<functions>`, then checked if what I added is now part of the list_

 ----